qri-io/rfcs/text/0022-remotes.md

 # Motivation
 [motivation]: #motivation

 Multiple users have requested a way to keep datasets alive and available within their own network.
 Currently, we have a public Registry that serves a similar purpose, but it acts too centralized and is also not designed to be duplicated and deployed by existing users.
 Although IPFS may keep data blocks alive due to its distributed nature, there's no guarantee to keep data around forever unless it is pinned, and the pinning node remains online.
 Remotes solve this problem by giving control to users, letting them own their data.
-Having it work as a do-it-yourself service goes a long way torwards turning Qri into a descentralized (as well as distributed) service.
+Having it work as a do-it-yourself service goes a long way torwards helping Qri fulfill its goal of putting data everywhere.

-Relatedly, the concept of the Registry, as it is now, should be deprecated and eventually removed.
-What is acting as the Registry now should be moved over to a normal Qri backend node that is acting as a remote.
+Relatedly, the current implementation of the Registry should be reworked so that it isn't duplicating work done inside of the normal Qri backend.
+Rather, it should simply be a variation of a Remote.
+By avoiding code duplicated across code bases, we will make maintainance easier and have a better story to explain how Qri works.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation